dimitri-nicolo/calico/v2.2/usage/logs/elastic/ee-audit.md

 specified, with the former one being the path to a file to output the audit logs and the later one being the audit policy configuration (above).

-{{site.prodname}} configures fluentd to read audit logs from `/var/log/calico/audit/kube-audit.log`, so to take advantage of the {{site.prodname}} Elasticsearch and Kibana dashboards, send your audit logs to that file.
+{{site.tseeprodname}} configures fluentd to read audit logs from `/var/log/calico/audit/kube-audit.log`, so to take advantage of the {{site.tseeprodname}} Elasticsearch and Kibana dashboards, send your audit logs to that file.

 > **Note**: Kubernetes audit logging won't log anything by default if an audit policy file
 > is not provided, i.e., `--audit-policy-file`.